Best of the Rugby World Cup | Pictures | Reuters

 Argentina's players jump during a training session in Palmerston North, September 28, 2011.
 Argentina will play against Georgia in their Rugby World Cup match on Sunday.
 REUTERS/Marcos Brindicci

 Former Manchester city resident Adam Morton, who is a fan of England's rugby team, poses for a photograph outside his house in Dunedin, September 8, 2011.
+England will play against Argentina in their Rugby World Cup opening match on Saturday.
 REUTERS/Stefan Wermuth

 Former Manchester city resident Adam Morton, who is a fan of England's rugby team, poses for a photograph outside his house in Dunedin, September 8, 2011.
+England will play against Argentina in their Rugby World Cup opening match on Saturday.
 REUTERS/Stefan Wermuth